-PTSD is typically associated with war veterans or victims of sexual assault, but a growing body of evidence suggests that cardiac surgery and surgery after a trauma (like a car accident)—and now the new spine surgery study—is associated with PTSD in some patients.
+PTSD is typically associated with trauma from war or personal violence, but a growing body of evidence suggests that cardiac surgery and surgery after a trauma (like a car accident)—and now the new fusion surgery study—is associated with PTSD in some patients.

 Ramifications of PTSD

-Following a traumatic event, PTSD sufferers may have recurrent or intrusive memories or dreams of the event.
-Situations that remind the person of the trauma may invoke intense fear, and some sufferers may even forget certain details of their experience.
+Following a traumatic event, individuals with PTSD may have recurrent or intrusive memories or dreams of the event.
+Situations that remind the person of the trauma may invoke intense fear, and some sufferers may have substantial memory lapses.

-This can all lead to social isolation, loss of interest in usual activities, a restricted range of feelings, negative body image, suicidal thoughts and tendencies, and a general lower quality of life.
-MRIs and PET scans show that the brain actually undergoes specific physical changes in patients with PTSD.2
+PTSD can lead to social isolation, loss of interest in usual activities, a restricted range of feelings, suicidal thoughts and tendencies, and a general lower quality of life.

-According to psychologist Dr. Deardorff, studies have historically found that the more a patient knows and understands about his or her surgery, the better the outcomes.
+Studies have historically found that the more a patient knows and understands about his or her surgery, the better the outcomes.
 Some people need more information than others, depending on their personality styles.
-(For more information see his article How to Prepare Psychologically for Back Surgery)

 Make sure you have all the support you will need; physically, intellectually, emotionally, and mentally, to give yourself the best chance of avoiding PTSD.